 Rick was a realtor and both him and Tom had a high tolerance for risk.
 The investments were for their retirement after all, which was not for another 20 years.
 Tim invested a high proportion of their savings in hi-tech companies.
 Things were looking good.
 This was in the late 1990s.
 But the hi-tech bubble burst.
 The value of their investment assets dropped by fifty percent.

-Unfortunately, at that time Jodi discovered Rick was having an affair and left him.
-They had to divide their assets as part of their divorce settlement, The forty percent drop in the value of their investments shocked Jodi.
-It would not have been as bad if Jodi could have left the investments to recover.
+Unfortunately, at that time Jody discovered Rick was having an affair and left him.
+They had to divide their assets as part of their divorce settlement, The forty percent drop in the value of their investments shocked Jody.
+It would not have been as bad if Jody could have left the investments to recover.
 But she needed the money.

 How Tim invested Jody’s investments did not align with her objectives.